The Dog is a 3 credit online course designed for students planning careers in Veterinary Medicine or Veterinary Technical Programs.

-For the Spring term, class runs from January 4TH-april 19TH
+For the Spring semester of 2021, class will run from January 11TH-April 21ST

-While this class is offered through the University of Florida (UF), many students that take this class attend other Colleges and Universities.
+While the Dog Class is offered through the University of Florida (UF), many students that take this class attend other Colleges and Universities.

 This is a 3 credit class.
 For non-University of Florida students, the tuition rate is $1,101.21 ($367.07 per credit hour).
 This price includes all UF fees as well as all of the fees to use the ProctorU Service for the three tests.
 All reading material will be provided within the class and no additional textbooks are required.